 When the same people, often using the same approach, conduct the board’s annual evaluations, we know that the process can become rote and new information is unlikely to surface.
 Further, the typical format and approach often doesn’t lend itself to teasing out subtleties.
 Bringing in a third party corporate governance consultant to conduct the evaluation changes the dynamic and can offer a different perspective.
-We are likely to ask questions board members have not been asked before, the responses to which can be very useful.
-Board members are often more candid with a “trusted stranger” brought in to conduct the evaluation, and in turn the governance consultant can be more candid with the board, and when providing feedback to individual board members.
-Once any issues are identified, the board and management are then able to make adjustments resulting in improved effectiveness of the board and the individual board members.

 There was a discussion recently in the Society for Corporate Governance Huddle about whether to allow board members to print board materials from the board portal.
 I responded gently (I thought) that board members and executives should be allowed to print board and committee materials if that made doing their work easier.
 In one response the company prevented board members from printing board materials and even if requested, would likely not change their policy.

 My colleague Cherie Sorokin and I are in the midst of a skills assessment for a public company client, and are reminded again of the value of doing such an exercise.